1918 Cincinnati Reds season: Off-season

 In March, the Reds sold third baseman Bill McKechnie to the Pittsburgh Pirates for $20,000.
-McKechnie had previously played for the Pirates from 1907-1912.
+McKechnie had previously played for the Pirates from 1907 to 1912.
 A natural third baseman, he appeared in only four games at third for the Reds in 1917, as he played most of his games at second base.

 On March 18, Cincinnati was part of a three way deal with the St. Louis Browns and New York Yankees.
 In the deal, the Reds received Lee Magee from the Browns.
 Magee would become the Reds starting second baseman, and split the 1917 season with the Browns and Yankees.
 In 87 games between the two clubs, Magee hit .200 with no home runs and 12 RBI.
 The Reds sent catcher Tommy Clarke to New York to complete the deal.

 A couple of weeks later, on April 1, the Reds sent second baseman Dave Shean to the Boston Red Sox for pitcher Rube Foster.
 Foster refused to report in Cincinnati and the Red Sox sent the Reds cash to complete the trade.